Ukraine shelling continues in Russia's Belgorod as thousands relocated - governor | Law-Order

 Ukraine shelling continues in Russia's Belgorod as thousands relocated - governor

-Shelling by Ukrainian forces on Russia's Belgorod region continued overnight on Sunday after two people were killed the previous night and hundreds of children were evacuated away from the border, Governor Vyacheslav Gladkov said on Sunday.
+(Updates with reported shelling in border town of Shebekino in paragraph 3) MOSCOW, June 4 (Reuters) - Ukrainian forces continued to shell Russia's border region of Belgorod overnight into Sunday after two people were killed the previous night and hundreds of children were evacuated away from the border, Governor Vyacheslav Gladkov said.

 - Country:

-Shelling by Ukrainian forces on Russia's Belgorod region continued overnight on Sunday after two people were killed the previous night and hundreds of children were evacuated away from the border, Governor Vyacheslav Gladkov said on Sunday.
-"Overnight, it was quite restless," Gladkov said on the Telegram channel, adding that the Shebekino and Volokonovsky districts suffered "lots" of damage from shelling during the night.
+Ukrainian forces continued to shell Russia's border region of Belgorod overnight into Sunday after two people were killed the previous night and hundreds of children were evacuated away from the border, Governor Vyacheslav Gladkov said.
+"Overnight, it was quite restless," Gladkov said on the Telegram channel, adding that the Shebekino and Volokonovsky districts had suffered "lots" of damage from the latest shelling.

+Gladkov later wrote that fires had broken out in the town of Shebekino after Ukrainian forces shelled a market area in the centre, adding that nobody had been injured.
+Shebekino is about 7 km (4 miles) from the Ukrainian border.
+More than 4,000 people have been relocated to temporary accommodation in the region, Gladkov said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)